computational-metabolomics/dmadb-docs/docs/source/dataandresults.rst

 The individual matches from the search can then be inspected within the match table.
 Where each row corresponds to a single match between a query monoisotopic mass and a monoisotopic mass within the available annotations in DMAdb.

-The match table includes the relevant ppmdifference of the queried mass and the mass in the library, as well as all the information regarding the compound detailed in `dmadb.bham.ac.uk/compounds/ <https://dmadb.bham.ac.uk/compounds/>`_
+The match table includes the relevant ppm difference of the queried mass and the mass in the library, as well as all the information regarding the compound detailed in `dmadb.bham.ac.uk/compounds/ <https://dmadb.bham.ac.uk/compounds/>`_

 .. list-table::
    :widths: 25 50